akshayatuldeshmukh31/cardstax-node-server/README.md

 		b. error

+* Developed endpoints to save card details of the user.
+This endpoint is activated when a user clicks on the SAVE button after making changes to his/her card.
+The functions take care of profile picture and company logo uploads into Amazon S3.

+	HTTP header key values:

+		a. x-access-token

+	form-data Request key values:

+		a. savedCardDetails (string; convert JSON to string using toString())
+		b. profilePic (Profile picture image file)
+		c. companyLogo (Company logo image file)

+	JSON Response key values:

+		a. success
+		b. error

 * Implemented test implementation of JSON Web Tokens (Authentication + Sessions).
 To be expanded and tested...
 (ATTENTION!!)

 	How tokens can be sent from the app:

 		a.
 SEND TOKEN AS A KEY-VALUE PAIR IN THE REQUEST HEADER WITH THE KEY VALUE AS "x-access-token"

 *** STATUS CODES (RESPONSES AS RECEIVED BY THE APP) ***